AdhamBanishamsah/PottyTime/README.md

 3. Update translations if needed
 4. Test across all supported languages

+### Adding New Settings Options
+1. Add new setting item in `app/(tabs)/settings.tsx`
+2. Create modal or navigation for the feature
+3. Update translations for new settings
+4. Test functionality across languages

 ## 📄 License

 This project is developed by Adham Banishamsah.
 All rights reserved.